Facts about Goodwill of the Olympics & Rainier Region

 So why is there criticism and false information about Goodwill and other worthy charities?
 Some entities – seeking profit – spread misinformation to divert public donations away from worthy charitable causes.
 It is important to recognize that some organizations operating thrift stores or donation bins give as little as five percent of their overall revenue to charity.
 According to CharityWatch, formerly known as the American Institute of Philanthropy, charities should devote 60 percent or greater from their overall revenues on charitable programs.
 CharityWatch notes highly efficient charities are able to spend 75 percent or more on programs.
 At Goodwill of the Olympics and Rainier Region, we exceed 91 percent.

 We use our thrift store business, private and public donations, and additional revenue sources to fund free job training and employment services in a variety of career fields for the unemployed.
 At Goodwill of the Olympics and Rainier Region we invest more than 91 cents of every dollar earned on job training programs and community-based services for our region’s most vulnerable unemployed.
-We operate four job training centers and two satellite offices across 15 counties that serve 10,300 people a year with job search and placement services, and free training in barista, construction, culinary, office, warehouse/logistics, and many other career fields.
+We operate two job training centers and four satellite offices across 15 counties that serve 9,400 people a year with job search and placement services, and free training in barista, construction, culinary, office, warehouse/logistics, and many other career fields.

 We encourage you to research Goodwill from reputable sources and learn more about the charities you support.
 Be certain the organization you choose uses its revenue for charitable purposes in support of a mission you are passionate about.